hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Query without select clause

-The feature has existed in Hibernate for a long time, now it is standardized in Jakarta Persistence 3.2.
+The feature has existed in Hibernate for a long time,  and it is standardized in Jakarta Persistence 3.2.

 ```java
  em.createQuery("from Book where name like '%Hibernate'", Book.class)